All Episodes

 I'm telling you something.

-I think people who continue to smoke cigarettes today are owed the biggest thank you and debt of gratitude by other citizens because they're paying so much of the freight tax-wise in this country, and they're taking a bunch of arrows.
+I actually think that people who continue to smoke cigarettes, I don't like cigarettes, I think people who continue to smoke cigarettes today are owed the biggest thank you and debt of gratitude by other citizens because they're paying so much of the freight tax-wise in this country.

-And they're now smokers outside public buildings, and now they're even being gone after.
+And they're now smokers outside public buildings.

-Uh and being targeted so forth.
+Now they're even being gone after and being targeted and so forth.

 But they pay the taxes and so forth.